 Toronto’s Church and Wellesley village remains an important area for Toronto’s LGBTQ+ community, and the best time to go is at night.
 If you’re not here during Pride Weekend, you’ll still find drag shows up and down the strip (as well as pretty much any other vibe you can think of).
 Your best bet for an amazing show and dance party all year ’round is at Cruise and Tangos.

 13. See the next big thing at TIFF Bell Lightbox

-This theatre is central to the Toronto International Film Festival in the fall, but film buffs can find great events and exhibits, classic and indie movies, artist panels and lots more at this downtown theatre all year round.
+This theatre is central to the Toronto International Film Festival (one of the best festivals in Toronto) in the fall, but film buffs can find great events and exhibits, classic and indie movies, artist panels and lots more at this downtown theatre all year round.